Dragon Noodles with Chicken

 Use chicken, beef, or shrimp.
 I've used a combination of chicken and shrimp on certain occasions - usually when I'm trying to impress someone.

-1 pkgwide rice noodles - you find these at some nicer stores like safeway, or at an asian market. if you can't find the wide rice noodles, you can use the thinner ones, or you can substitute with fettuccine.
+1 pkgwide rice noodles - you find these at some nicer stores like Safeway or at an Asian market.
+If you can't find the wide rice noodles, you can use the thinner ones or you can substitute with fettuccine.

-2boneless, skinless chicken breasts - sliced thinly. ( can use shrimp, or beef as well, or a combination of any two)
+2boneless, skinless chicken breasts - sliced thinly (You can use shrimp or beef as well or a combination of any two)

 How to Make Dragon Noodles with Chicken

 - Method 1: Boil fettuccine per package directions.
 About 8-10 minutes.
 (Wheat noodles)

 Method 2: Bring a large pot of water to boil.
 Dump in the rice noodles and turn off heat.
 Let noodles sit in the hot water for 7-9 minutes - depending on how soft you want them to be.
 I like mine soft, so I leave them in for about 9 minutes.

 - While noodles are cooking, make the sauce.
 You will have enough sauce to save for another time or to use on the side as extra.